Uthayan: Attacks

 The Uthayan and its employees have been subject to numerous attacks during its existence.
 In 1987, the Sri Lankan security forces attacked the Navalar Road in Jaffna, where the Uthayan offices were located, using artillery.
 Two Uthayan employees were injured and 40 others in the area were killed.
 In 1990, the Uthayan's offices were hit by an air raid killing one employee and injuring five.

 A Journalist named Velupillai Thavachelvam was attacked on 29 August 1998 at his home in Sembianpattu, Vadamarachchi.
 Thavachelvam had written a report critical of the local authority.
 The following year, two grenades were thrown into the newspaper's offices, exploding near the printing machines and injuring security guard S. Selvarajah.
 The Eelam People's Democratic Party (EPDP), a government backed paramilitary group, was blamed for the attack.
 The Uthayan had recently criticised government-backed paramilitary groups.

 On 20 August 2005, two grenades were thrown into the advertising office of the Uthayan and Sudar Oli in Wellawatte, but failed to explode.

 Suresh Kumar (B. G. Sahayathasan) and Ranjith Kumar, two employees of the newspaper, were killed on 2 May 2006 when armed men burst into the newspaper's offices and opened fire indiscriminately.
 The attack followed the newspaper publishing a cartoon mocking Douglas Devananda, the leader of the EPDP.

 A delivery driver and an agent named Sathasivam Baskaran was shot dead at the wheel of his delivery truck on 15 August 2006 at Puttur junction near Achchuveli.
 Baskaran was shot in an area controlled by the Sri Lankan military.
 Three days later, on 18 August 2006, a warehouse in Kopay was burnt down by armed men as a curfew was in place.
-According to a diplomatic cable leaked to Wikileaks, Sri Lankan Presidential Advisor Basil Rajapaksa had told the then American Ambassador Robert O. Blake that the EPDP and the Sri Lanka Navy had perpetrated the arson.

 Armed men entered the Uthayan offices on 7 September 2006 and ordered staff to publish a statement urging Jaffna's students to call off their strike, threatening "severe reprisals" if the statement wasn't published.
 A few days later, on 10 September 2006, two armed men who entered into the Uthayan offices were arrested by the policemen who were guarding the building.
 But they were released within hours.